 Android apps are packed and distributed as APK packages.
 When you download an app from the Play Store, you’re basically downloading an APK file even though you won’t see it in your downloads folder.
 There are tons of APK files scattered all over the internet that you can install too, although you shouldn’t.
 You may even have come across some modded APK files usually for games.
 APK files are basically archives like ZIP or RAR and can be unpacked similarly.
 After that, if you’re knowledgeable enough, you can make changes and modify it, repack it and install it or share it.
-Today, we’ll see how you can decompile and recompile APK files using APK Easy Tool.
+Today, we’ll see how you can decompile and recompile, and edit or modify APK files using APK Easy Tool.

 APK Easy Tool is a “lightweight application that enables you to manage, sign, compile and decompile the APK files for the apps you are working on.”
 It’s developed by evildog1, the same developer who earlier brought us the command line based APK Tool.
 Decompiling and recompiling APK files is pretty much the same thing as unpacking and repacking a ZIP file.
 It shouldn’t have to seem like a daunting task with all those commands.
 Just to be clear, it is not a difficult process at all.
 Some people aren’t as comfortable with the command line, however.
 Hence, the need for the GUI based APK Easy Tool.